FGMEMBERS/bluebird/readme.txt

-If you are running the newest version of FlightGear, version 1.9 or cvs built with OpenSceneGraph, --aircraft=bluebird
+If you are running the newest version of FlightGear, version 1.9 or cvs built with OpenSceneGraph,
+    --aircraft=bluebird

-If you are running FlightGear version 1.0 (with Plib) --aircraft=bluebird-10

-If you are running FlightGear version 0.9.10 upgrade or get an older version of this model.
+If you are running FlightGear version 1.0 (with Plib) or if you are running FlightGear version 0.9.10 and for some reason are unable to upgrade, then look for the legacy version 8.81 at http://seahorseCorral.org
-  None of the newest improvements will work with 0.9.10 anyways.

 -------------------------------------------------